emibk/ACIT4610-1-Assignment-1/README.md

-\### How to Run
+### How to Run

-1\.
-Install Python (>=3.9 recommended).
+1. Install Python (>=3.9 recommended).

-2\.
-Install dependencies:
+2. Install dependencies:

 &nbsp;  pip install numpy matplotlib

-3\.
-Open the Jupyter notebook or run the spaghetti .py file.

-&nbsp;  In Jupyter/VS Code:

-&nbsp;  - Use Run All Cells.
+&nbsp; pip install numpy

+3. The notebook is split into two main parts:
+   1. Step-by-step walkthrough:
+   - This section demonstrates how the solution was developed.
-&nbsp;  - Results will be written to the outputs/ folder.
+   - Not required to be run to produce final results.
+   2. Final algorithm
+   - Contains the final GA implementation.
+   - You can run only this part to generate the results.